marsbard/grua/README.md

 	volumepath: /var/lib/grua/volumes
 ```

-Any volumes you define (SEE VOLUMES) which do not have a leading slash as part of the local location
+Any volumes you define which do not have a leading slash as part of the local location
 will be placed relative to this volumepath, but when a leading "/" is used (or "./") then the absolute
-path is used
+path is used (SEE VOLUMES)

 ### Container configuration

-* build (value)
+* '''build''' (value)

 You must have at least one of `build` or `image` in your configuration.
 If you have `build`, it refers
 to a folder beneath the location of `grua.yaml` which should contain a Dockerfile and any other resources